Cem Bölükbaşı: Formula 3

-Euroformula
+Euroformula Open

 On 3 July 2021, it was announced that Bölükbaşı would join the 2021 Euroformula Open Championship with Van Amersfoort Racing.
 He made his debut in the series during the fourth round at Hungaroring.
 He won the first race in the round, becoming the first esport driver to win a race in formula series.
 Bölükbaşı also finished third in the second race.
 The third race was run on a wet track, and he finished in 7th place.

 In round 5 at Imola, he qualified third.
 In race 1, he ran in second place before making a mistake with three laps to go and finished third.
 In race 2, he started 4th as positions in the top 6 were reversed.
 He got into third after the start, but was later overtaken by Jak Crawford, and finished the race in 4th place.
 Bölükbaşı started race 3 in 7th, but collided with teammate Rafael Villagómez, causing both of them to retire.

 Round 6 was at the Red Bull Ring, where Bölükbaşı started race 1 in 4th.
 He fell back to 5th at the start and finished the race in that position.
 However, he was promoted back into 4th after a post-race penalty for Reshad de Gerus.
 He started race 2 in third, and finished in second place behind Nazim Azman.
 He finished the final race of the round in 6th place.
 In round 7 at Monza, he started race 1 in 10th, and finished in third place, as well as getting the fastest lap.
-Race 2 was ran in wet conditions, and Bölükbaşı finished in second place.
+Race 2 was run in wet conditions, and Bölükbaşı finished in second place.
 In race 3, he crossed the line first, but was given a three-second time penalty for cutting a corner, which demoted him to second.

 In round 8 at Circuit de Barcelona-Catalunya, Bölükbaşı qualified on pole and led the race until the finish, winning his second race in the series.
 In race 2, he started 6th and got into 4th after the start, and finished the race in that position.
 He started race 3 in 5th, and also finished in 4th place.
 Bölükbaşı finished the season 5th in the overall standings, despite missing the first three rounds.